 Asphalt Repair Seattle WA

-#1 Commercial Asphalt Repair and Paving Company in Seattle WA
+#1 Commercial Asphalt Repair Seattle, WA Company

 - SUB-BASE.
 There is an important distinction between sub-base and base.
 The sub-base is the native soil that we want to build a pavement on.
 The base is the gravel material we import that the pavement will sit atop.
 All else equal, the worse the sub-base, the more effort we’ll need to put into constructing an appropriate base and pavement.
 It’s much harder to make pavement last on soft and wet sub-bases (think wetlands), than it is for dry and hard sub-bases.
 Increasing the aggregate size and total thickness of the base will lengthen the longevity of the pavement.

 - PAVEMENT THICKNESS.
 A residential driveway could be as thin as 2″.
 Municipal thoroughfares and highways can be 24″ or more.
 As a rule of thumb, the more traffic volume and heavier it is, the thicker the pavement is that will be required.

 - CONSTRUCTION METHODS.
 Proper heat, density (compaction) and joint construction (where the paver passes kneed together) all contribute to the longevity of a pavement.
 Irrespective of initial appearance, a knowledgeable contractor adhering to these issues will install a pavement that lasts longer.

 - DRAINAGE.
 The asphalt institute claims that the three biggest enemies of asphalt longevity are: “water, water and water.”
 It is imperative that the pavement is designed to allow water to get off of the surface or to strategically placed storm drainage structures.

 We offer a number of specific asphalt repair and paving services in Seattle and the surrounding areas, including:

 What time of year can paving be performed?